 Stairs.
 No really.
 If you have stairs, you have limitations.
 Most robotic vacuums can’t even cope with slopes over 15 degrees, let alone stairs.
 If you have two (or more) floors in your home, you either need to carry your vacuum up and down your stairs - or you need to invest in two (or more) robots.
 Of course, you can always use one on the ground floor and store and use your upright vacuum upstairs.

 Robotic vacuums just can’t cope with certain floors.
 As you would imagine, shag carpets are going to be a challenge for these devices.
-But, perhaps a little surprisingly, they get all tripped up with dark surfaces.
+But, perhaps a little surprisingly, they get a little tripped up with dark surfaces as well.
 If you have black-stained wooden floors, your robotic vacuum will stand at the edge, freaking out, as if it was a cliff (and, yet, it will tumble down stairs before you can catch it).

 Wires on the floor - and anything else a regular vacuum could chew - is an easy target for a robotic vacuum.
 It’s almost as if your new machine will seek to destroy wires behind your television, even when the path your robot takes to get there makes zero sense.
 (And if erratic movements drive you insane, you need to splurge on a robotic vacuum that maps your home rather than going anywhere it pleases.)

 And yes, the dust collection bin is tiny (no matter how large of a machine you buy), so you will need to take time to empty it frequently.
-Though, you will have saved all that vacuuming time, so you should be able to make it.
+Though, you will have saved all that vacuuming time, so you should be able to make that work.

 How much space needs cleaning?
 Do you need a large capacity vacuum?

-The most important step in determining which (of the very many) robotic vacuum is right for you is size.
+The most important step in determining which robotic vacuum is right for you is considering the size of the space you need to clean.
 And, bigger isn’t necessarily better; the larger the appliance, the more likely it is to get itself stuck under furniture.
 The more you need to ferret out your robot, the less utility it has.

 But, keep in mind, that even though you don’t want a super large robot (the kind that gets stuck), you also don’t want a small one because you’ll need to empty the dust collection bin seemingly constantly.